Southside (Richmond, Virginia): 1600s: Conflicts between English settlements and Native tribes

 The earliest European settlement in the Central Virginia area was in 1611 at Henricus, where the Falling Creek empties into the James River.
 In 1619, early Virginia Company settlers struggling to establish viable moneymaking industries established the Falling Creek Ironworks.
 Between 1622 and 1646, a series of generational Anglo-Powhatan Wars resulted in the death of Opchanacanough and the established boundaries on the Powhatan Confederacy.
-After Bacon's Rebellionin 1676, Cockacoeske signed the Treaty of 1677, and several central Virginia tribes accepted their de facto position as subjects of the British Crown, and gave up their remaining claims to their ancestral land, in return for protection from the remaining hostile tribes and a guarantee of a limited amount of reserved land.
+After Bacon's Rebellion in 1676, Cockacoeske signed the Treaty of 1677, and several central Virginia tribes accepted their de facto position as subjects of the British Crown, and gave up their remaining claims to their ancestral land, in return for protection from the remaining hostile tribes and a guarantee of a limited amount of reserved land.
 The Powhatan Confederacy effectively ended.
 By 1699, the Manakins/Monacans had abandoned their settlements, and English freely settled land claims in the entire Richmond area.
 In part to serve as a buffer, the English allotted a large portion of land for French Huguenot refugees to settle in the old Manakin village on the south side of the James River.

 1700s: Warwick and River Commerce

 After completing prominent construction jobs at the state capitol in Williamsburg, Henry Cary built Ampthill plantation in 1730 near Warwick.
 From 1750 to 1781, his son Archibald operated Falling Creek Ironworks at Warwick.
 Owing to port traffic, Warwick Road became a major thoroughfare through Southside for the next two centuries, especially as it enabled passage around the falls at the James.

 On the part of the James River west of the Fall Line, the descendants of the 1700 Huguenot refugee settlement in Manakintown began to intermingle with the English and settle across Powhatan and western Chesterfield county.
 They established family coal mining enterprises such as Black Heath.
-One of these Huguenot descendants, Abraham Salle, built Salisbury Plantation and, in 1777, sold it to the Randoph Family who lived across the river at Tuckahoe and used Salisbury as a hunting grounds.
+One of these Huguenot descendants, Abraham Salle, built Salisbury Plantation and, in 1777, sold it to the Randolph Family who lived across the river at Tuckahoe and used Salisbury as a hunting grounds.
 Patrick Henry rented Salisbury and lived there with his family during his second term as governor in 1786.